IntelLabs/VectorSearchDatasets/README.md

 <a id="3">[3]</a>
 Aguerrebere, C.; Bhati I.; Hildebrand M.; Tepper M.; Willke T.:Similarity search in the blink of an eye with compressed indices.
 In: arXiv preprint [arXiv:2304.04759](https://arxiv.org/abs/2304.04759) (2023)

+This "research quality code"  is for Non-Commercial purposes provided by Intel "As Is" without any express or implied warranty of any kind.
+Please see the dataset's applicable license for terms and conditions.
+Intel does not own the rights to this data set and does not confer any rights to it.
+Intel does not warrant or assume responsibility for the accuracy or completeness of any information, text, graphics, links or other items within the code.
+A thorough security review has not been performed on this code.
+Additionally, this repository may contain components that are out of date or contain known security vulnerabilities.